pcleon/system/README.md

 leon's something about system
 ====
-something config files and shell files
+something config files and script files